IHE/ITI.Finance/input/pagecontent/volume-1.md

 The Finance and Insurance Service (FAIS) Profile stores, categorizes, and facilitates the administration of centralized claims and finance data for patient care.
-The service receives claims/financial data from Point of Service applications (including financing applications acting as a point of service interface outside of other PoS systems) and curates the management of them.
+The service receives claims/financial data from Point of Service (POS) applications (including financing applications acting as a point of service interface outside of other POS systems) and curates the management of them.

-This profile is initially focused on a greenfield implementation in emerging markets.
+This profile is initially focused on a greenfield implementation, a new system without relying on existing infrastructure or code, in emerging markets.
 This isn't to say it can't be applied in other areas, but this is the initial scope.
+Implementation with existing infrastructure may want to review [X12N - Insurance](https://x12.org/), [DaVinci Payer Data Exchange (PDex)](https://hl7.org/fhir/us/davinci-pdex/), and/or [DaVinci Prior Authorization Support (PAS)](https://hl7.org/fhir/us/davinci-pas/).

 This collection of workflows allows an external system to save and retrieve Finance and Insurance Information.
 The workflows are designed to support the following types of data exchanges with systems.

+1. A point-of-care system can search for insurance plans to be used for enrolling a beneficiary, the patient whose health care expenses are being covered by the policy.
-1. A point-of-care system can enroll a beneficiary
+1. A point-of-care system can enroll a beneficiary.
-1. A point-of-care system can check a beneficiary's eligibility
+1. A point-of-care system can check a beneficiary's eligibility for a given healthcare service.
-1. A point-of-care system can run a pre-determination, pre-authorization and claim
+1. A point-of-care system can run a pre-determination, pre-authorization and claim.
+  1. A pre-determination is determine what services may be covered and to what amount.
+  1. A pre-authorization is to receive approval for a service before it happens.
+  1. A claim is to request payment for services that have been rendered.
-1. A point-of-care system can track a claim's status
+1. A point-of-care system can track a claim's status.

 <a name="actors-and-transactions"> </a>